With contributions from:

 An active membership shall have the following rights, privileges, and obligations:

-Society officers will be notified if the society’s membership level drops below 25 and will be encouraged to work with the AIA office and/or the Societies Committee to increase membership.
+Society officers will be notified if the Society’s membership level drops below 25 and will be encouraged to work with the AIA office and/or the Societies Committee to increase membership.

-If a society’s membership falls to 10 or below and remains at that level for 12 consecutive months, the society will be considered INACTIVE.
+If a Society’s membership falls to 10 or below and remains at that level for 12 consecutive months, the Society will be considered INACTIVE.

 AIA Local Societies are the lifeblood of the Institute.
 They provide AIA members with a local community and network of individuals with a passion for archaeology.
 They carry on the mission of the AIA to inform people about archaeology.
-They maintain national AIA programs and support the outreach efforts of the AIA.
+They maintain national AIA programs and support the mission of the AIA.
 Many Societies have their own local programs that support local archaeology and archaeologists.
 They communicate local concerns to the national office and represent local communities at the AIA Council meeting.
 They provide candidates for AIA leadership and governance roles.
 They enhance the visibility of the AIA and help the Institute fulfill its goals of creating a more archaeologically informed public.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.